pourialaghayee/scVAG/README.md

 ```bash
 python scVAG_VAE.py Chung
 ```
-The /results folder exclusively holds the `vae.csv` file, capturing the intermediate output from the initial VAE encoding phase.
+The `vae.csv` file is stored within the dataset folder, capturing the intermediate output from the initial VAE encoding phase.
 This file stores the latent representation extracted by the Variational Autoencoder, crucial for subsequent stages.

 ### Run GATE (scGAC)
 <p style="text-align: justify;">